DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Introduction

 However, these methods have their limitations.
 Since the cellular and tissue morphology related to DDR defects are unknown, there are no spatial annotations to guide training.
 This is why tile-supervision uses the WSI-level label as a tile-level label, which results in a noisy supervisory signal since the signal of the DDR defect is, likely, not present in every tile.
 Noisy supervision, in turn, leads to large data requirements (\cite{echle-kather-nature-clinical-msi}).
-Current WSI compression techniques report that the top performing self-supervised learning (SSL) method is a bi-directional generative adversarial network, which are notoriously difficult to train (\cite{tellez-nic-gigapixel}) and are outperformed by supervised pre-training on large annotated datasets (\cite{tellez-ext-nic-multitask}).
+Current WSI compression techniques report that the top-performing self-supervised learning (SSL) method is a bi-directional generative adversarial network, which is notoriously difficult to train (\cite{tellez-nic-gigapixel}) and are outperformed by supervised pre-training on large annotated datasets (\cite{tellez-ext-nic-multitask}).
 The field of SSL has grown quickly lately, however, and claims to close the gap between supervised and unsupervised learning in the natural image domain \citep{grill-byol, chen-simclr}.
 In practice, though, most deep learning methods in histopathology do not use a domain-specific feature extractor altogether by employing an ImageNet pre-trained feature extractor (\cite{coudray-lung-histogenomics, kather-nature-msi, kather-nature-pan-cancer-histogenomics, fu-nature-pan-cancer-histogenomics, lu-data-efficient-weakly-supervised-histo}).
 Since natural scenes and medical images have strongly different data distributions, using an ImageNet pre-trained network might not be optimal \citep{ke2021chextransfer-medical-transfer-learning, raghu2019transfusion-medical-transfer-learning}, and thus employing the latest SSL methods on unlabeled domain-specific data is a promising avenue to increase performance, generalizability, and robustness \citep{hendrycks2019using-ssl-robustness}.
+Recently, work in the histopathology domain shows the value of self-supervised learning with BYOL \citep{grill-byol} and MOCOv2 \citep{chen2020improved-mocov2} when the feature extractors are frozen and treating the WSI classification problem as a multiple instance learning problem \citep{saillard2021self-owkin-dehaene, abbasi2021molecular-byol-he}.